 So we’re on to something similar to Core LX Plus… and even, I would say, more reliable!
 In the previous test, some parts were indeed scattered in bulk and without protection.
 Here, nothing to complain about; surprising when we know that this gaming chair is cheaper than the previous one…

 The assembly of the gaming chair: simple and relatively fast

 The process being exactly the same as for the Core LX Plus, I won’t spend too much time on it.

-The assembly instructions are revealed with images only, certainly for international distribution, regardless of the language.
-Note however that you get a guide with text by flashing the QR Code at the back of the manual.
+The assembly instructions are revealed with images only, certainly for international distribution, so anyone can understand regardless of the language.
+Note however that you get a guide with proper instructions by flashing the QR Code at the back of the manual.

 It reveals a number of steps, which can be a bit worrisome.
 Fortunately, the assembly is very quick: count between 10 and 20 minutes, depending on how good you are at putting things together.
 I mounted it alone – no worries on that side.
 The assembly of the seat with the backrest is quick and easy, as are the covers and the mechanism.
 Installing the chair and the jack on the base can be a bit confusing because of the weight of the whole thing, but it goes quickly.

 Although identical to the assembly of the Core LX Plus, the assembly of this gaming chair seemed easier to me.
 The screws fit perfectly into the threads – when you have to go over it several times, it makes me angry – and you didn’t have to force a lot to integrate the wheels into the base.
 Was it a stroke of luck or more attention to detail?
 I don’t know, but it left me with a very good impression.